PatrycjaBlaszkowska/mixology-master/README.md

 - During testing process I discovered that 'admin panel', 'edit cocktail' and 'edit username' pages can be access without authentication (by copying a URL) :
     - I fixed it by using '@login_required' wrapper.

+- JSHint was showing one undefined variable - "module" :
+    - module.exports has been used to export js functions in order to test them with Jest.
+As per [freeCodeCamp](https://www.freecodecamp.org/news/module-exports-how-to-export-in-node-js-and-javascript/) the syntax is valid.
+Using `if (typeof module === 'object')` removed the error from the console.
+I also added `/* global module: false */` on the to of the JS file to remove error from JSHint.

 ## Deployment